lorensen/VTKExamples/src/VTKBook/Chapter7.md

 3 2

-dataset contains voxels,512 and the desired image size is pixels.You100can use a soft-

-ware object-order method that projects each voxel onto the image, or a software ray casting method that casts one ray for each pixel.
+dataset contains voxels,512 and the desired image size is pixels.You100can use a software object-order method that projects each voxel onto the image, or a software ray casting method that casts one ray for each pixel.
 Assuming that identical images are created, which method would you select, and why?

 7.6 Two software developers implement volume rendering methods.
 The first developer uses a software ray casting approach, while the second uses a graphics hardware texture mapping approach.
 The grayscale images are generated and displayed on a workstation with an 8 bit frame buffer (256 levels of gray).
 They both use the same interpolation method and the same compositing scheme, yet the two methods produce different images even though the same number of samples from identical locations were used to generate the images.
 Why is this?

 7.7 In the classification of some medical dataset, scalar values from 100 to 200 represent skin, 200 to 300 represent muscle and 300 to 400 represent bone.
 The color transfer functions define skin as tan, muscle as red, and bone as white.
 If we interpolate scalar value and then perform classification, what classification artifacts may appear in the image?

 7.8 The normal encoding example illustrated in **Figure7-22** produced 82 indices at a recursion depth of two, which would require seven bits of storage.
 If we instead use a recursion depth of three, how many indices are there?
 How many unique vector directions does this repre-sent?
 How many bits of storage does this require?

 7.9 Writing an object-order back-to-front projection algorithm is more difficult for a perspective viewing transformation than a parallel viewing transformation.
 Explain why this is and draw a 2D diagram of the volume and the viewing frustum that illustrates the issues.